msarvesh2022/Attrition-Analysis/README.md

 By understanding these factors, the project aims to generate insights that can help improve customer retention strategies and reduce churn.

 Summary -
-- Datasets contains 10,000 unique records of the customer with attrition rate 20.38%.
+- The dataset contains 10,000 unique customer records, with an attrition rate of 20.38%.
-- As customers reach the age of 45, they mostly decide whether to continue with the bank’s services or leave.
-- However, the average age in the dataset is 37.
+- As customers reach the age of 45, they tend to decide whether to continue with the bank’s services or leave.
+However, the average age in the dataset is 37.
-- Bank is not loosing musch customer in the intial stage, most customer left left the bank after some year of experience, Bank should once look down into their customer services and complain
+- The bank is not losing many customers in the initial stage; most customers leave after several years of experience.
+The bank should review its customer services and address complaints.
-- The churn rate is 8% higher among females compared to males.
-This behavior is consistent across demographics.
+- The churn rate is 8% higher among females compared to males, and this behavior is consistent across demographics.
 - Germany has the highest percentage of customer attrition at around 32%, meaning the bank loses roughly one out of every three customers, which is a very high number.

 ## Dataset Overview